 Resilient Fasteners: Resilient fasteners are very common fastening equipment used in modern track constructions.
-We feel these must also be included in design of track installation by DFCC.
-If so, these become another existing resource that will help mitigation of the impact of vibration.
-These fasteners are used to fasten the rail to concrete track slabs.
-Standard resilient fasteners are rather stiff in the vertical direction, usually in the range of 40 kN/mm (dynamic stiffness), although they do vibration provide reduction compared to classical rigid system. fastening Special fasteners with vertical dynamic stiffness in the range of 8 kN/mm will reduce vibration by as much as 15 dB at frequencies above 30 Hz.
+We feel these must also be included in design of track installation by DFCC.If so, these become another existing resource that will help mitigation of the impact of vibration.
+These fasteners are used to fasten the rail to concretetrackslabs.
+Indian Railways are already using Resilient Fastners to reduce vibration.
+EDFC project will use better version of the same and they will be replaced based on the lifecycle.
+Standard resilient fasteners are rather stiff in the vertical direction, usually in the range of 40 kN/mm (dynamic stiffness), although they do provide vibration reduction compared to classical rigid fastening system.
+Special fasteners with vertical dynamic stiffness in the range of 8 kN/mm will reduce vibration by much as 15 dΒ at above 30 frequencies Hz.
 (Conservatively these could reduce vibrations by 5 to 10 dB)

-Rail and base plate pads for rail resilient rail fasteners are used on trams, subways, light rail and main line train.
+Rail and baseplate pads for rail resilient rail fasteners are used on trams, subways, light rail and main line train.